Sinepel/ps_quality_checklist_opquast/README.md

 Opquast's good practices are offered under a Creative Commons BY-SA licence.
 The means of control and implementation are made available under Creative Commons BY-NC-SA licence.

+This module is offered under AFL v3 license.